 • blinding

-Blinding is the process of pouring a thin layer of concrete over the floor of a new building; this can be over the hardcore or over the foundation itself.
-The purpose of this is to seal in underlying material and prevent dirt and mud from interfering with the structure.
+Blinding is the process of pouring a thin layer of concrete over the floor of a new building, either over the hardcore or over the foundation itself.
+The purpose is to seal in the underlying material and prevent dirt and mud from interfering with the structure.

 Strength: Assume to be 7.5N/mm2 at 28 days

-If supplies are from a quality assured supplier use GEN0
+If supplies are from a quality-assured supplier, use GEN0, saving both money and CO2.

 ST2

-An extremely versatile mix used throughout the construction industry for general and housing applications.
-It is ideal for un-reinforced foundations and bases for houses and extensions, trench-fill, kerbing, patios and unreinforced house floors as long as a permanent finish (such as a screed or floating floor) will be added.
+This extremely versatile mix is used throughout the construction industry for general and housing applications.
+It is ideal for unreinforced foundations and bases for houses and extensions, trench-fill, kerbing, patios, and unreinforced house floors as long as a permanent finish (such as a screed or floating floor) is added.

 Applications: